Part 2 of 4

 All those who fight over issues framed within the context of modernity—Jew and German alike—are equally entangled in its web.
 But because “international Jewry”—Heidegger himself puts the words in quotes, which indicates a reluctance to make the phrase his own—is a rootless and calculating people, it is uniquely adapted to modernity.
 Thus Jews are equally capable of using imperialism and pacifism as means to their ends in the struggle for power.
 Jews, moreover, have a systematic advantage over Germans and other rooted peoples in struggling for power within the context of global technological nihilism.

-In the Black Notebooks and contemporary writings, Heidegger characterizes the outcome of machinational “history”-making as “planetary criminality” (Verbrechen).
+In the Black Notebooks and contemporary writings, Heidegger characterizes the outcome of machinational “history”-making as “global criminality” (Verbrechen).
 In 1941, he declared that:

 The authentic experience that has been allotted to today’s generation, but which it was not able to take over, see through, and lay back into its essential inception, is the unrestricted outbreak of the unconditioned criminality of the modern human essence, in accordance with its role in the empowerment of power into machination.
 Criminality [Verbrechen]: that is no mere breaking up [Zerbrechen], but the devastation of everything into what is broken.
 (1941; GA 96: 266; trans.
 Polt)